wavefrontHQ/docs/pages/doc/integrations.md

 ### In-Product Integration States

-The Integrations page reports integration state for integrations depending on two factors:
+The Integrations page reports integration state depending on two factors:

 - Whether metrics ever reported and whether they reported in the last 2 hours or in the last 7 days.
 - The state of content installation: never installed, installed, uninstalled.